jose137sp/first-WebApp-python/README.md

 first WebApp python3

-It is a simple web app made with Python 3, HTML, CSS
+It is a simple web app made with Python 3, Django, HTML, CSS